Crossing the River: Major themes

 Christians in Crossing the River are presented somewhat negatively.
 Many of Phillips' characters lack faith, and the majority of those that do believe act hypocritically.

-For example, one of the main characters, Martha, gave up believing in God because she couldn't “sympathize with the sufferings of the son of God when set against her own private misery” (p.
+For example, one of the main characters, Martha, gave up believing in God because she could not "sympathize with the sufferings of the son of God when set against her own private misery" (p.
 79).
 Martha, having lost her husband and daughter and everything worthwhile in her life, completely lost faith in everything, including religion.
-Martha’s owners the Hoffmans, on the other hand, were devout Christians and tried to get Martha to go to a “revival by the river,” where a minister tried to “cast light on Martha’s dark soul” (p.
+Martha's owners the Hoffmans, on the other hand, were devout Christians and tried to get Martha to go to a "revival by the river," where a minister tried to "cast light on Martha's dark soul" (p.
 79).
 The Hoffmans try to sell Martha when the family decides they want to move to California.
-They don't even think twice about sending her back to Missouri, where racism and evil slave traders flourish.
+They do not even think twice about sending her back to Missouri, where racism and evil slave traders flourish.
 Their decision demonstrates a lack of strong morals despite their religion.

-Joyce, Travis’ love interest, also does not believe in God.
-She expected God to listen to her after getting an abortion, and when he didn't, she “left Christ” (p.
+Joyce, Travis' love interest, also does not believe in God.
+She expected God to listen to her after getting an abortion, and when he did not, she "left Christ" (p.
 194).
 Joyce seemed to want some sort of reconciliation with her cold, distanced mother and hoped that religion could fill the gap between them.
-But when Joyce left church, her mother “left (her)” (p.
+But when Joyce left church, her mother "left (her)" (p.
 194).